 Students have access to library resources beyond the Medical Library's vast collections.
-Interlibrary Loan obtains and delivers materials not owned by any Yale University library through cooperative agreements with other libraries around the world.
+Interlibrary Loan obtains and delivers materials not owned by the Yale University Library through cooperative agreements with other libraries around the world.
 Document Delivery obtains and delivers materials from collections at most Yale University libraries, in whatever format the student requires.